 Useful for: Promoting brain cell health

-What is the closest thing to Adderall available OTC?
+What is the closest thing to Adderall over the counter?

-As we said at the beginning of this article, there is no such thing as natural Adderall, over-the-counter Adderall, or an Adderall substitute.
+As we said at the beginning of this article, there is no such thing as natural Adderall, over the counter Adderall, or a legal stimulant that works like Adderall.

 Adderall is Adderall.

-By contrast, natural nootropics can significantly improve focus, learning, memory function, and support brain health without causing any side effects whatsoever.
+Natural nootropics and energy supplements can significantly improve focus, learning, memory function, and support brain health without causing any side effects whatsoever.

-We’re not talking about the stacks sold as “OTC Adderall”.
+We’re not talking about the stacks sold as “OTC Adderall alternatives”.

 Whenever you see a supplement claiming to be “legal Adderall” then you know it’s almost definitely a scam.